sagarparikh2013/Amazon-Product-Reviews-Exploratory-Analysis/README.md

 	other users?
 	- What is the average length of reviews which are considered most useful by others?
 	- Product counts in each category
+	- Month wise number of reviews to uncover any seasonal trends
-	- Total number of reviewers in the dataset
+	- Total number of reviewers and unique products in the dataset

-Potential Technology/Tools:
+Technology/Tools:

 	- Spark
-	- Tableau / Similar visualization tools
+	- Tableau, Matplotlib & D3js
 	- NLTK / equivalent library for parts of speech tagging and sentiment analysis of reviews
-	- AWS